How is Drive Shack Inc.'s (NYSE: DS) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-We take a closer look at DS’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of DS by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 0.60.

 Upgrades & Downgrades